catekat16/ezTippin/README.md

 TODO's:
 1) - indicate tip value below bill value - yup
 2) - implement X and X%
-3) - have cursor be displayed immediately when user opens app
+3) - have cursor be displayed immediately when user opens app - yup
 4) - settings screen to save default values
 5) - dollar sign in the bill total text field - yup
         - ran into problems with this in converting newly formatted currency string to double